renzharvey/myexam/README.md

 # myexam
-First import the tbl_user to mysql to do that, go to localhost/phpmyadmin/ create database name it as "users" then click import then select the tbl_user file
+First import the tbl_user to mysql to do that, go to localhost/phpmyadmin/, create database and name it as "users" then click import then select the tbl_user.sql file.

 extract the myexam.rar  into your htdocs folder.